-Custom Metrics and Autoscaling in Porter
+Custom Metrics Autoscaling

 Note: Metrics scraping is only available for web services.
-You can now configure Porter to scrape metrics from your application’s/metrics
+You can configure Porter to scrape metrics from your application’s/metrics endpoint.
+This is useful for:

 - Collecting application-specific metrics